codemismatch/rubylearning/content/pages/tutorials/ruby-inheritance.md

 puts dog.instance_of?(Dog)    # true
 </code></pre>

-Use the right predicate for the question you’re asking.
+Use the right predicate for the question you're asking.

 ### Practice checklist